arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	_Adding Metrics_

 1. In the dialog box, you can choose from a list of different types of metrics for each service.
-You can select the metrics you want to display in the **Monitor** table.Click **OK** to continue.
+You can select the metrics you want to display in the **Monitor** table.
+Click **OK** to continue.

 	![Select Metrics to Monitor dialog](Images/select-metrics-to-monitor-dialog.png?raw=true "Select Metrics to Monitor dialog")